 Irving Euclid, a geometer at the University of Athens, said “Quod erat demonstrandum.”

-— Also, avoid needless alternatives to said, such as enthused, opined, ululated.
+— Also, avoid needless alternatives to said or asked, such as enthused, opined, ululated.
 These words typically end up just sounding arch and arbitrary.
 It’s the quote that matters, not the verb next to the quote.

 — Avoid an “unquote.” — i.e., Euclid explained that quod erat demonstrandum.
 It feels odd to have a narrator tell us what people said, rather than quoting them directly.
 It’s as if the character is talking in another room.
 All we hear is muffled speech, with the narrator running in from time to time to let us know second-hand what they said.